 Volunteer editors who seek to eliminate paid editing are more disruptive than all other editors out there.
 This is why I will never disclose my clients.
 As soon as they decide to play by the rules (the rules they implemented), then so will I.

 I have never disclosed my paid editing on Wikipedia.
-This has caused people from the Wikipedia community to call me a “hack,” “spammer,” “pr-pusher,” and several other names I don’t really care to mention (check the comments below as I am sure there are now more).
-However, it has caused my more than 1,000 clients to thank me.
+This has caused people from the Wikipedia community to call me a “hack,” “spammer,” “pr-pusher,” and several other names I don’t really care to mention.
+However, it has caused the thousands of my clients to thank me.
 After all, it is their anonymity I am here to protect, not appease Wikipedia editors who are out to kill paid editing at all costs.

 So, is there a rule against paid editing on Wikipedia?
 The short answer is NO!
 Some Wikipedia editors will lead you to believe that there is.
 They will cite conflict of interest guidelines and parse the meaning of it until they themselves are convinced.
 However, there has never been an official policy or guideline implemented that bans paid editing.
 Many have been proposed, but the community as a whole does not support a ban.
 The closest it has come is to have the Wikimedia Foundation implement a condition of editing that states paid editing must be disclosed.

 Less than a year ago, The Wikimedia Foundation implemented new terms and conditions that state editors who have a financial interest (i.e., they are paid by anyone to edit Wikipedia) must disclose that financial interest.
 It can be done on the talk page of the article or on the user page of the person editing.
 The idea behind the disclosure is for the community to identify paid editors and articles they edit in order to ensure that the edits they make are neutral.
 However, the Wikimedia Foundation failed to see (and what I predicted) would happen next.